ibm-cloud-docs/power-iaas/pricing.md

 |51+ | $4.7025 |
 {: caption="Table 14.
 TGW charges based on number of connections" caption-side="top"}

 The Transit Gateway charges indicated in the tables above are subjected to change.
-To calculate your pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external} in the IBM Cloud console.
+To calculate your pricing, use the [cost estimator](https://cloud.ibm.com/power/estimate){: external} in the IBM Cloud console.
 {: important}

 ## End of billing